Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-2. Drug transporters in the development of drug resistance in colorectal cancer
+2. Drug transporters in the development of multidrug resistance in colorectal cancer

-3. Regulation of programmed cell death in drug-resistant colorectal cancer
+7. Induction of programmed necrosis by phytochemicals in colorectal cancer

-9. Phytochemicals targeting drug resistance in colorectal cancer
+8. Predictive biomarkers of drug resistance in colorectal cancer - Recent updates

-10. Targeting drug resistance in colorectal cancer via novel delivery approaches
+11. Targeting colorectal cancer via nanodrug delivery systems

 Drug Resistance in Colorectal Cancer: Molecular Mechanisms and Therapeutic Strategies, Volume Eight, summarizes the molecular mechanisms of drug resistance in colorectal cancer, along with the most up-to-date therapeutic strategies available.
 The book discusses reasons why colorectal tumors become refractory during the progression of the disease, but also explains how drug resistance occurs during chemotherapy.
 In addition, users will find the current therapeutic strategies used by clinicians in their practice in treating colorectal cancer.
 The combination of conventional anticancer drugs with chemotherapy-sensitizing agents plays a pivotal role in improving the outcome of colorectal cancer patients, in particular those with drug-resistant cancer cells.

 From a clinical point-of-view, the content of this book provides clinicians with updated therapeutic strategies for a better choice of drugs for drug-resistant colorectal cancer patients.
 It will be a valuable source for cancer researchers, oncologists and several members of biomedical field who are dedicated to better treat patients with colorectal cancer.

 - Presents a systemic summary of molecular mechanisms for a quick and in-depth understanding